 The Real Reason The Gossip Girl Reboot Was Canceled So Quickly

 "So here's the goss: it is with the heaviest of hearts that I have to announce GOSSIP GIRL will not be continuing on HBO Max," Safran said at the time.
 "The EPs and I will forever be grateful to the network and studio for their faith and support; the writers for their devious brains and dexterous talent; the superstar cast for being the greatest of collaborators and friends; and the crew for their hard work, dedication and love for the project.
-This was honestly the greatest set I ever worked on, top to bottom.We are currently looking for another home, but in this climate, that might prove an uphill battle, and so if this is the end, at least we went out on the highest of highs.
-Thank you for watching, and I hope you'll tune into the finale next Thursday to see how it all comes together."
+This was honestly the greatest set I ever worked on, top to bottom ... if this is the end, at least we went out on the highest of highs."

 So why did the show get canceled before the Season 2 finale even aired?
 Again, we point to the fact that it was expensive to make and people didn't really like it very much.

-The Gossip Girl reboot just fell completely flat — and cost Max a lot of money
+The Gossip Girl reboot just fell completely flat — and cost HBO Max a lot of money

-Let's get this out of the way: the new take on "Gossip Girl" was, according to Joshua Safran himself, a really expensive venture — and it wasn't faring particularly well with critics or fans of the original, so it makes sense that Max pulled the plug.
-In a post-cancellation interview with Vanity Fair, Safran addressed how he was taking the news, telling the outlet, "Also, this show is incredibly expensive.
+The rebooted "Gossip Girl" was, according to Joshua Safran himself, a really expensive venture — and it didn't fare particularly well with critics or fans of the original, so it makes sense that Max pulled the plug.
+In a post-cancellation interview with Vanity Fair, Safran told the outlet, "Also, this show is incredibly expensive.
 'It takes a lot of money to look this good.'
 And so it really would've had to have gotten 'House of the Dragon' numbers or 'Last of Us' numbers and there just aren't shows like 'Gossip Girl' that get those numbers.
 I mean, who even knows what anyone's numbers are?
 I just know that a show like 'Gossip Girl' isn't going to get 'House of the Dragon' or 'Last of Us' numbers."

-Max's version of Gossip Girl also made a really strange choice right out of the gate
+This version of Gossip Girl made a really strange choice right out of the gate

 The original "Gossip Girl" didn't reveal the titular gossiper's identity until the very end — and even though Dan Humphrey (Penn Badgley) was a seriously divisive choice, at least it wasn't a grown adult who was stalking a bunch of teenagers and posting their personal information online.
 The reboot, apparently, didn't see a problem with this wildly inappropriate concept, and right at the beginning of the show, audiences learned that Kate Keller (Tavi Gevinson), a teacher at Constance Billard — the high-end school attended by the teens in question — is the one who revived the long-dormant Gossip Girl account.